 This Halifax mainstay is one of the oldest breweries in North America, dating back to 1820.
 Sure, the operation is now owned by Anheuser-Busch InBev, but Keith’s has maintained the historic brewing facility that goes back nearly two centuries in Halifax’s history.

-The C$26 price-point is a bit on the higher side for our travel recommendations of things to do in Halifax on a budget.
+The C$27 price-point is a bit on the higher side among our travel recommendations of things to do in Halifax on a budget.
 But the tour does include four glasses of different styles of beer, so that certainly helps to justify the cost.

-Where to Get C$2 Craft Beer
+💡 Budget Tip: Where To Find C$2 Craft Beer

 Halifax has a great craft beer scene.
 But pints of the golden nectar tend to average about C$8 or so.
 Instead, here’s a brewery you can visit and sip on C$2 tasters.